 Let’s get down to business.
 If we’re being real, every business decision comes down to one thing - price.
 But like other complex purchases, there are so many variables that go into a solar panel system that an exact answer is going to be difficult to give for a general audience.

 That said, if you need to know more about this before getting quotes, check out our blog on how much solar systems cost, which goes over all these variables.
 If you need a quick answer, here’s a rough estimate that will give you a ballpark figure:

-The chart above shows the pricing based on incentives available for most businesses – the 30 percent Federal Solar Incentive Tax Credit (ITC) and 100 percent bonus depreciation.
-For-profit businesses can take advantage of the ITC, which, for 2019, returns 30 percent of installation costs to your business through a tax credit.
+The chart above shows the pricing based on incentives available for most businesses - the 30% Federal Solar Incentive Tax Credit (ITC) and 100 percent bonus depreciation.
+Businesses can take advantage of the ITC, which allows you to recapture 30% of installation cost through a tax credit.
 We’ll talk more about this later on.